iKeaght/DataStructuresAndAlgorithms/README.md

 # DataStructuresAndAlgorithms
-It is a personal project that I created during my learning of datastructures and algorithms.
-After learning the theory, I wanted to learn by praticing !
+It is a personal project I created while learning about data structures and algorithms.\n After learning theory, I wanted to learn by praticing !

 # How to use
-You can clone the repo and use a lot of algorithms of various datastructures.
+You can clone the repository and use a large number of algorithms on various data structures.

 ## Search algorithms
+You can use the following algorithms :
+ - Linear Search

 ## Sorting algorithm